ibardos/motoShop-petProject/README.md

 4. Start the back-end server in your IDE
    - Database tables will be created and initialized with data automatically
 5. Test the API endpoints with the predefined HTTP requests in Postman (edge cases are also covered)
+   - Remember to retrieve the proper (see hints) JWT token to be able to call service APIs

 With my set of End-to-End tests:
 1. Run the tests I've created for API endpoint testing, located here: ```~/src/test/java/com/ibardos/motoShop/endToEndTests/apiTests```